 In its March 2017 paper, “Mental Health and Our Changing Climate: Impacts, Implications and Guidance,” the American Psychological Association defines ecoanxiety as “A chronic fear of environmental doom.”

 If you read the news at all or scroll through Instagram and Twitter or live in an area affected by climate change (i.e., the planet), I don’t know how you cannot feel anxious about the state of our home and the future of all of its inhabitants.
 I hope the coping strategies below help.
-While alleviating the anxiety, many of them also address the source of that anxiety—climate change.
+While alleviating the anxiety, many of them also help reduce the carbon emissions that have created the source of that anxiety—climate change.

 1. Do something